5 diverse women stand in a hallway in front of a brick wall

 Why does TPC offer four membership investment levels?

 TPC members represent diverse socioeconomic backgrounds.
 We recognize that one’s age or current income level does not fully represent one’s ability to invest in a specific membership level.
 Wealth in Boston is highly stratified, with Black, Latinx, and women-led households the least likely to have accrued savings or real estate.
 TPC is committed to dismantling systemic inequities while working to cultivate a membership that is bound by its commitment to Greater Boston.
-This is why, in 2021, we committed to expanding our access to a more diverse membership by moving from two to four membership levels.

 Can I contribute publicly traded stock to cover my membership donation?